-To review or change which programs automatically startup in Windows 8:
+To review or change which programs automatically startup in Windows 10 and 8:

-To review and change programs that always startup every time you open Windows* XP through 7, go to Start > Run > type msconfig in the Open box > click OK > select the Startup tab in the System Configuration Utility > un-check any program that you do not want to automatically startup with Windows.
+To review and change programs that always startup every time you open Windows* XP, Vista or 7, go to Start > Run > type msconfig in the Open box > click OK > select the Startup tab in the System Configuration Utility > un-check any program that you do not want to automatically startup with Windows.

 Any Startup item with a check mark beside it in the System Configuration Utility runs every time Windows starts up.
 These Windows startup items consume resources, slow-up startup time and may interfere with other programs.
 The only items that may be listed here that are necessary for Windows itself to open properly are Systray and Explorer (which may or may not show in the list) - although other items may beneficial.
 Items that you recognize that do not need to run every time Windows opens can be un-checked.
 Un-checked items remain installed and listed - just not automatically activated with Windows.
 Any un-checked item(s) can be re-activated by running msconfig again, re-checking the item(s), and re-starting Windows.
 Windows will automatically notify you every time it opens that the Startup has been modified (unless you check on this notification screen not to be notified).
 It is usually advisable to minimize the number of Windows Startup items running (by un-checking all un-necessary items in the Windows startup).
 However, you may want to keep anti-virus and/or Internet connection utilities (if any are listed) checked so that your antivirus and Internet connection programs always start-up with Windows.